biharck/typescript-loggable/README.md

-# This is a in progress logger library
+# This is an in progress logger library

 up to now, in order to use it you can: